Pennsylvania Rural Health Model

 • Pennsylvania hospitals in rural areas often do not have the financial resources or workforce necessary to maintain and expand access to care needed in the community, or to make investments that may improve quality of care and patient experience.
 As a result of these challenges, many rural Pennsylvanians have seen their local hospital close.

-• The Pennsylvania Rural Health Model (PARHM) pays participating hospitals a fixed amount upfront, regardless of patient volume, empowering these hospitals to invest in high-quality primary and specialty care that address the specific needs of the communities they serve.
+• The Pennsylvania Rural Health Model (PARHM) pays participating hospitals a fixed amount upfront, regardless of patient volume, empowering these hospitals to invest in high-quality primary and specialty care that addressed the specific needs of the communities they serve.
 Model benefits may include: better coordination and linkage of medical and social needs services, chronic disease management, preventive screenings, and substance use disorder treatment.
-These fixed payments may also give participating hospitals financial stability, given the steady flow of payments it receives through the model.
+These fixed payments may also give participating hospitals financial stability, given the steady flow of payments it received through the model.

 • Ultimately, through the model, rural Pennsylvania residents may experience greater access to high-quality care and live healthier lives.